Plazide/fauna-gql-upload/README.md

 # fauna-gql
-fauna-gql is a simple CLI to update your database's GraphQL schema, resolver functions, and database roles without going to the FaunaDB dashboard.
-It uses the `https://graphql.fauna.com/import` endpoint to update the schema from a file within your project, and the FQL driver for JavaScript to update/create functions and roles.
+fauna-gql is a simple CLI to update your database's GraphQL schema, resolver functions, indexes, and database roles without going to the FaunaDB dashboard.
+It uses the `https://graphql.fauna.com/import` endpoint to update the schema from a file within your project, and the FQL driver for JavaScript to update/create functions, roles, and indexes.

 ## Install
 You could install locally within your project: